ugo-nama-kun/advanced_lane_finding_report/project4.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I almost entirely followed the method that was presented in the project lecture.
-The `line_finder()` function is the main process of the line identification process (111-th cell in my ipython notebook).
+The `line_finder()` function is the main process of the line identification process.
 Undistorted images are binalized by the method as described in the 2nd section, and then the perspective transform convert the image to the top-view perspective image.
-The blind-search is described in the 111-th cell (`line_finder()` function).
-The function that utilize the previous result of the line finder is described in the `find_next_lines()` function in 114-th cell of mt ipython notebook.
+The blind-search is described in the `line_finder()` function.
+The function that utilize the previous result of the line finder is described in the `find_next_lines()` function of mt ipython notebook.

 I took the sliding window approach as presented in the lecture (initialliy I tried to use the convolution approach, but the result was worse and then I turned to the sliding window approach.
 This process took time for me and then my submission of my project work was delayed as a result.
 This experience was great because I could learn that it is really hard to decide when to switch the method fundamentally).